-How Are Abdominal Pain And Constipation Linked
+How Are Abdominal Pain and Constipation Linked

 Constipation is one of those rare conditions that just keeps giving, and giving… Some people only suffer from infrequent bowel movements when they have constipation.
-Less fortunate sufferers may seek constipation relief for symptoms like: hard or dry stool, difficulty or pain when having a bowel movement, cramps, nausea, and yes, abdominal pain.
+Less fortunate sufferers may seek relief for constipation for symptoms like: hard or dry stool, difficulty or pain when having a bowel movement, cramps, nausea, and yes, abdominal pain.

 But are abdominal pain and constipation actually linked?
 The simple answer is: Yes, they are.
 Now there are times when abdominal pains have nothing to do with constipation and vice versa.
 However, abdominal pain and constipation are linked when a fecal impaction is involved.